neilnelson/caffe_memory_test/README.md

 author: Neil Nelson
 date: 04/23/2016

-If you already of Caffe installed you can bypass Caffe download and compile and go directly to 'Create test directory under caffe-master.'
+If you already have Caffe installed and the mnist lmdb files created, you can bypass the Caffe download and compile and go directly to 'Create test directory under caffe-master' below.

 [Download Caffe](https://github.com/BVLC/caffe) using the 'Download ZIP' button.

 Unzip caffe-master.zip.

 ```